 Tommy Thomas, a prominent Malaysian human rights lawyer, estimates that more than 20,000 people have been detained under the act.

 Popular Malaysian blogger and editor of the Malaysia Today website, Raja Petra Kamarudin (RPK), failed to attend his sedition trial on April 23, 2009.
 As a result, the Sessions Court in Petaling Jaya issued a warrant of arrest against RPK.
-News reports
+News

 On his website Kamarudin said that he had gone into exile over a family dispute arising from comments about the Perak royal family